JanssenProject/jans/docs/cedarling/cedarling-quick-start-unsigned.md

   }
   ```

 3. Click `Save` to initialize Cedarling.
+This will start the Cedarling in Tarp, fetch and validate your policy store, and configure Cedarling to validate requests based on the User.

-## Test the policy using cedarling
+## 3. Test the policy using cedarling

 Video walkthrough: